Adaptive RAG: Routing Documents, SQL, and Web

 Adaptive RAG (Jeong et al., 2024) routes each query to the right knowledge source based on its intent.

-This capstone wires three paths behind a single entry point:
+This capstone joins three paths behind a single entry point:

 1. retrieve → financial documents via the full Self-RAG flow